 I hope you enjoy these salmon croquettes with sriracha dipping sauce!
 They truly make for a great appetizer (or a delicious meal if you’re flying solo for the night)!

 Serve this recipe with this delicious Garlic Parmesan Spaghetti Squash With Mushrooms for a super nutritious meal.
 Wow your family this dinner time!

-Did you like this Salmon Croquette With Sriracha Dipping Sauce Recipes?
+Did you like this salmon croquettes recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!

 These salmon croquettes are light, tasty and take less than 10 minutes to prep!
 Make salmon croquettes the easy and healthy way and dip them in a tangy dill and sriracha dipping sauce.
 Delish!

 - Prep Time: 15 minutes